nelsonjma/cv-support/lgc/spark_framework.md

 - Destination: Writes the transformed data to the target storage system.

--Custom: Provides functionality for operations not natively supported by Spark, such as reading from an API or executing custom functions (e.g., capitalizing a complete name).
+- Custom: Provides functionality for operations not natively supported by Spark, such as reading from an API or executing custom functions (ex: capitalizing a complete name).

 Below is an example of a configuration file.